rachelJensen/self-care-center/README.md

 #### Favorite Page
 - The favorites page displays all of the user's saved mantras and affirmations in one convenient place
 - If a user doesn't want to keep a mantra or affirmation, they can easily delete it from their favorites with a click of a button
 - They can return to main page to explore more positive messages by clicking the Return to Main button

+## Acknowledgements
+Thanks to Turing School of Software & Design for project specs.